bozicschucky/AndelaWeek2/readme.md

    `cd AndelaWeek2`

-  3. Change branch to `ft-db-API`:
+  3. Change branch to `ft-heroku`:

-     `git checkout ft-db-API`
+     `git checkout ft-heroku`

-      * Activate a virtual environment
+      * Activate a virtual environment using `python3 -m virtualenv env`
-      * pip install requirements.txt
+      * pip install requirements.txt using `pip install -r requirements.txt`
-      * The run the python run.py to run the whole project
+      * Then run the flask app using `python run.py`   to run the whole project
-      * Visit the endpoints descibed above using post man to test the endpoints
+      * Visit the endpoints described above using post man or the documentated version to test the endpoints

   4. Tools used to develop this Api.